grkvlt/pi-display-slideshow/README.md

 ## Install

 Download the install artifacts and extract the contents, then run the `install.sh` script as root.
-The target directory to install to shouyld be specified as the only argument to the script, as follows:
+The target directory to install to should be specified as the first argument to the script.
+If the configuration file is to be owned by a user other than `pi` then this should be given as the (optional) second argument.

+The installation process is as follows:

 ```shell
 $ wget https://github.com/grkvlt/pi-display-slideshow/archive/refs/tags/version-0.1.7.tar.gz